tanupoo/lorawan-ssas/README.md

 ### mongodb

-You have to run mongodb in the same host on which lrwssas.py runs.
+You have to run mongodb to store data from the sensors.
+It should run in the same host on which lrwssas.py runs.
-The rest option is required.
+The REST option is required.
-You have to specify "rest = true" in the mongodb.conf.
+For this, You have to specify "rest = true" in the mongodb.conf.
 To check whether your mongodb can have REST API, you can use the following command for example.